Understanding Social Security

 You can start claiming benefits at age 62, but consider the pros and cons.
-If you claim prior to your full retirement age, your monthly benefit will be permanently decreased.
-The exact amount will depend on how early you claim, but the maximum reduction is 25%.
+If you claim prior to your full retirement age, your monthly benefit is permanently decreased.
+The exact amount depends on how early you claim, but the maximum reduction is 30%.

-If you delay past your FRA, your annual benefit will increase by 7% to 8% each year, up to a maximum of 32%.
-For example, if your FRA is 66 and you wait until age 70, you’ll receive 132% of your annual benefit for the rest of your life, in addition to annual cost of living increases.
+If you delay past your FRA, your annual benefit increases by 6.5% to 8% each year, up to a maximum of 32%.
+For example, if your FRA is 66 and you wait until age 70, you receive 132% of your annual benefit for the rest of your life, in addition to annual cost of living increases.